![]() IMG_2243 | ![]() IMG-20160405-WA0012 |

 Jasmin Yahné

-Aside from Jasmin Yahne’s dance education and professional experiences, she was also an sixth grade math educator and dance director at Tacony Academy Charter School, from 2012-2018.
-Jasmin Yahné also taught dance to over 100 students at Kidsville Learning Center’s summer program for five years, and extended her teachings as a dance instructor and choreographer at Barefoot N’ Motion in Decatur, Georgia, for the 2011-2012 dance season.
-Jasmin Yahne’s dream has always been to fuse her two passions for educating and dancing, by owning and directing a dance company of her own.
+Jasmin Yahné is a former sixth grade math educator and dance director at Tacony Academy Charter School, from 2012-2018.
+Her dream has always been to fuse her two passions for educating and dancing, by owning and directing a dance company!